The Miracleme Story-03-Amitabh Bachchan

 I felt light slaps on my face.

 I thought I was breathing.
-However, I tried again.
+But I tried again.

 A few more slaps and a few more requests to breathe.